The Top 5 Stress-Free Healthcare Jobs

 How to Become a Medical Biller and/or Coder

-Obtaining certification as a medical biller can be done in as few as 4 months.
+Obtaining certification as a medical biller and coder can be done in as few as 4 months.
 Classroom instruction covers insurance forms, HIPAA laws, and the current ICD-10 code set.
-Mandatory clinical internships are excellent ways to apply everything you’ve learned – and with the right attitude, you may even find a job before you get your certification.
+Mandatory clinical internships are excellent ways to apply everything you’ve learned – and with the right attitude, you may even find a job position before you get your certification.

 2. Medical Laboratory Technician